bnjnrthrp/sumi-e/enc_temp_folder/c9a9784f4228d630f3cd64c4803c38cb/README.md

 is the number of bristles in a brush.

-Currently working: Brush size, pressure, color (all together) Not working: brush rotation, color by location (tip, mid, base), wetness
+Currently working: Brush size, pressure, color (all together) Not working: angle, color by location (tip, mid, base),

 # Dependencies